 9. Some Of The Most Perfect Surfing Breaks In The World: Mentawai Islands

 Mentawai Islands are a collection of over 70 islands situated off the coast of West Sumatra.
 This archipelago is a world-famous surfing paradise, where surfers from all around the world with different skill levels come to ride the big waves, ranging from two to 15 feet tall.

-The Mentawai Islands also hosts a range of surf tournaments annually such as Mentawai International Pro Surf Competition and more.
-Along with its well developed surf culture, Mentawai also keeps a treasure chest of rich and vibrant marine biodiversity below the waves, including dolphins, dugongs and sea turtles.
+The Mentawai Islands also hosts a range of surf tournaments annually such as the Mentawai International Pro Surf Competition and more.
+Along with its well-developed surf culture, Mentawai also keeps a treasure chest of rich and vibrant marine biodiversity below the waves, including dolphins, dugongs, and sea turtles.

 If you insist on staying dry, you can take boat tours that will let you island hop around the little coves and inlets, or you can trek through the thick tropical rainforest, or explore the villages and discover the fascinating unique culture of the Mentawai tribe.

 This small volcanic island lies within the province of North Maluku and is situated off the coast of the larger Halmahera in Northeast Indonesia.
 Ternate is a small lush island that has many spices, which is why it was once an important part of the international trade route during the colonial era.
 Its history has left a number of charming ancient buildings and fortresses, adding a cultural charm to the island along with its markets, seafood, and tropical beaches.
 As Ternate is known to be unspoiled and clean, the island also boasts plentiful diving spots that have preserved its vibrant marine biodiversity.

 11. White-sand beaches, Turquoise Seas, And Relaxed Retreats: Karimunjawa Islands